22940dev/hugo-frameview/content/likes.md

 > The less I needed, the better I felt.

+> Muddy water is best cleared by leaving it alone.

 > Humility is not thinking less of yourself, but thinking of yourself less.

 > It’s not about having time, it’s about making time.